Mandaris-LLC/react-native-navigation-full-circle/README.md

   title: "Modal", // title of the screen as appears in the nav bar (optional)
   passProps: {}, // simple serializable object that will pass as props to the modal (optional)
   navigatorStyle: {}, // override the navigator style for the screen, see "Styling the navigator" below (optional)
+  navigatorButtons: {}, // override the nav buttons for the screen, see "Adding buttons to the navigator" below (optional)
   animationType: 'slide-up' // 'none' / 'slide-up' , appear animation for the modal (optional, default 'slide-up') });
 ```